psrearick/customer-dashboard/docs/docker-stacks.md

 ### Tips for Resource Management

-- Use **traditional** stack for daily development
+- Use **default** stack for daily development
-- Only use **performance** stack when you need monitoring
-- Stop stacks when not in use: `./bin/stack down [stack-name]`
+- Stop stacks when not in use: `./bin/app stack down -s [stack-name]`
-- If your system is slow, try reducing Docker's resource allocation and using only the traditional stack
+- If your system is slow, try reducing Docker's resource allocation and using only the default stack

 ## Troubleshooting Stack Issues